Loopring/protocols/packages/loopring_v3/DESIGN.md

 - Can be used as a 'wallet authentication' account created specifically for a wallet that is used to 'unlock' the account of a user so it can be used in offchain operations (trading, offchain withdrawals, cancels).

 Note that this reusing of this special account is done for efficiency reasons.
 The wallet account doesn't need to sign the complete ring, just the order would work just as well.
 But by using the account also as the dual-author account the circuit is more efficient.
 This does have the drawback that creating an account for dual-authoring is needed, which costs a bit of gas.
 If we need unlimited dual-author addresses we should decouple both so that dual-authoring doesn't need an account (by storing the public key directly in the order).

+> [Feedback]: Seem the dual-authroing is different form 2.0.
+In 2.0. each order will have a unique dual-authroring pubKey, but seems in 3.0, different orders can share the same pubKey and the wallet owns the corrsponding private key.
+If this is true, what if an order is created not by a wallet software do we still support the 2.0-style dual authoring?

 ## Ringmatchers